amdigital-co-uk/docs-playbook/docs/3.-Sprints-&-Teams/Team-Structure.md

 # Team Structure

-The Platform Development department is split up into a number of self-organised, cross-functional delivery teams, plus an enablement team.
-Delivery teams usually have a lead engineer, three software engineers, a test engineer and product manager.
+The Platform Development department is split up into a number of self-organised, cross-functional [Product Delivery Teams](/3.-Sprints-%26-Teams/#product-delivery-teams), plus an Enablement Team.

 The team structure as of Feb 2022 is as follows: